kissen/basewhite/README.md

 Similar to how [Base64](https://en.wikipedia.org/wiki/Base64) represents binary data using 64 distinct characters, the BaseWhite coding translates binary data to 4 distinct whitespace characters.
-As such, data coded with BaseWhite saves a lot of printer ink when is printed.
+As such, data coded with BaseWhite saves a lot of printer ink when printed.

 Inspired by the